 Place a coating of RTV silicone sealant on the mounting surfaces and around the mounting holes, and mate the body to the helmet and start to tighten the mount screws on the interior of the helmet.
 Wipe off the excess RTV silicone sealant that is squeezed out.

 Make sure any excess silicone that may have extruded inward is removed to prevent flow restriction past the valve.
-Torque the screws.
-See "Torque Specs" module.
+Torque the screws, see "Torque Specs" on page APNDX-19 for correct torque.